 Capital Assets-Capital assets, which include land, construction in progress, land improvements, buildings and improvements, and equipment, are reported in the government-wide financial statements.
-Capital assets are defined by the District as assets with an initial individual cost of more than an established threshold for the type of asset and an estimated useful life in excess of five years.
+Capital assets are defined by the District as assets with an initial individual cost of more than an established threshold (\$5,000) for the type of asset and an estimated useful life in excess of five years.
 Such assets are recorded at historical cost or estimated historical cost.
 The reported value excludes normal maintenance and repairs, which are essentially amounts spent in relation to capital assets that do not increase the capacity or efficiency of the item or increase its estimated useful life.
-Donated capital assets are recorded at estimated fair market value of the item at the date of its donation.
+Donated capital assets are recorded at acquisition value.
 Major outlays for capital assets and improvements are capitalized as projects are completed.

 Land and construction in progress are not depreciated.
-Land improvements, buildings and building improvements and equipment are depreciated using the straight line method over the estimated useful lives as presented on the following page.
+Land improvements, buildings and building improvements and equipment are depreciated using the straight line method over the following estimated useful lives:

-• talization reshold Estimated Useful Life (years)
+Capitalization Estimated Useful

-Land \$ 1 n/a
+Th reshold Life (years)

-Land improvements 5,000 20
+Land improvements \$ 5,000 20

 Buildings and building improvements 5,000 50

 Equipment 5,000 5-20